Premises Liability Attorneys Indianapolis, IN

 Understanding unsafe premisesBy broader definition, a building defined as unsafe by Indiana law should be reasonably identifiable as such by a prudent person.
 The following are identifying factors:

-Structurally impaired to an unsafe extent
+- Structurally impaired to an unsafe extent

-A fire or public health hazard
+- A fire or public health hazard

-A public nuisance
+- A public nuisance

-In violation of building maintenance law
+- In violation of building maintenance law

-Vacant and not reasonably maintained for habitation
+- Vacant and not reasonably maintained for habitation

 Speak with a knowledgeable Indianapolis premises liability attorneyAfter you’ve been injured on another party’s property, call the team at Ward & Ward at 888-316-3449 or contact us online.
 We offer free initial consultations, and our office is conveniently located near Lucas Oil Stadium in downtown Indianapolis.
 We’re available 24 hours a day, seven days a week in case you need us in an emergency